Alfresco/docs-alfresco/media-management/1.2/using/index.md

 Renditions, for example, lower resolution JPEG image and video proxy files, are often requested automatically, when required in Alfresco.
 For example, they are requested when browsing a site's document library or navigating to the document details page.

 You can explicitly request a rendition by clicking the **+** icon in the **Renditions** panel of the document details page.
-See For more see [Creating a rule]({% link content-services/latest/using/content/rules.md %}) [Viewing media](LINK) for more information about the Renditions panel.
+For more information about the Renditions panel see [Viewing media](viewing-media).

 You can perform an ad hoc format transformation in a number of ways, for example, create a rule with a Transform and Copy Content action.
-For more see [Creating a rule](link content-services/latest/using/content/rules.md) [Applying rules to folders](LINK) for more information about setting up rules.
+For more see [Creating a rule](#LINK content-services/6.0/using/content/rules.md)

 ## Publishing media